Knodus borki

 Knodus borki is a species of characin endemic to Peru, where it is found in the vicinity of Iquitos.
 It is found in a freshwater environment within a benthopelagic depth range.
 This species is native to a tropical environment.
 It lives in the habitats of rivers, streams, and tributaries.

-K. borki reaches about 2 in (5 cm) in length.
+K. borki reaches about 2 in in length.
 It is one of several species known by the common name "blue tetra".

 It is named in honor of German aquarist Dieter Bork, who "contributed much to the development of aquariology as a dedicated aquarium friend (breeder, author and photographer)"; he also supplied the type specimen.